-Mark has been married to his sweet wife Jeanne for 24 years.
-They are blessed with 4 children; Joshua and his wife Megan, Jacob and his wife Brianna, Lucas, Allison and 4 grandchildren, Hudson, Harlyn, Brycen and Conner.
+Mark has been married to his sweet wife Jeanne for 28 years.
+They are blessed with 4 children; Joshua and his wife Megan, Jacob and his wife Brianna, Lucas and his wife Lauren, Allison and 4 grandchildren, Hudson, Harlyn, Brycen and Conner.
 They worship with the Johnson Street Church of Christ.

 Kathy serves as Office Manager/Bookkeeper of Rust Street.
 She has served with this ministry since 2013.
 She is married to Hoot Hearn and has a daughter, Laura and her husband Wayford and one granddaughter, Tanna.

 Kathy’s favorite aspect of her service with Rust Street is encouraging all her fellow servants, both staff and volunteers.
 Kathy and Hoot worship with Immanuel Baptist Church.

 Jerry is the Assistant Operations Manager for Rust Street.
 He has served with this ministry since 2013.
 Jerry is a life-long resident of San Angelo.